SIXTEEN

 Her small breasts would be fine for a debut, though when her video shelf life deepened, implants would be a necessity, maybe 35 CC.
 Most of the girls and even some of the men in the industry had cosmetic surgery on their breasts, butts, faces, stomachs, and even private parts to refine what nature had divined to undefine.

 "Am I no good?"
-She stiffened with her hopes dying in her eyes.
+She stiffened with her hopes dying in his eyes.

 "Honey, you're more than good.
 I can already see you on the screen."
 It was only forty hours of no-sleep preventing Louie from making full use of his producer's couch.

 "You mean, I got the job."
-The redhead beamed gratefully at Louie.
-Bright lights, cameras, the movies, men and women wanting her, money, and fame danced in her head like a mirage becoming an oasis.
+The redhead beamed with gratitude.
+Bright lights, cameras, the movies, men and women wanting her, money, and fame danced in her head like a mirage transforming into an oasis.

 "Yes, you're going to stop being a nobody.
 So get dressed.
 We'll take it slow at first."